What to Wear for Engagements

 Something dressy to start such as a date night outfit.
 A dress for the girls or pantsuit and collared shirt and/or jacket for your guy.

-Second option would be something more casual even sporty if that's who you are.
+Second option would be something more casual even sporty if that's you.

 I get asked all the time, “WHAT SHOULD I WEAR FOR OUR ENGAGEMENT SESSION? ” – It’s all about you, so you want to wear something that reflects that.
 If you're known as the pink girl, then of course wear pink.